kareldurdis/simplemaps-example/README.md

 ### NextUI
 I wanted to try this UI library.
 Bootstrap is nice, but the design is a bit dry.
 I wanted to try something with more modern look.

+After using it for a while I found that it doesn't allow creating own classes using Stitches yet, so I've used CSS modules instead of inlining more complex styles using css prop.

 ### lowdb
 https://www.npmjs.com/package/lowdb